-For public special occasions, permittees may sell beer, wine, cider, coolers and spirits, but not spirits designed for rapid consumption (i.e. shooters).
+For public special events, permittees may sell beer, wine, cider, coolers and spirits, but not spirits designed for rapid consumption (i.e. shooters).

 - If spirits are allowed, why are shooters not allowed?

 The service of shooters has been shown to carry higher risk of over-consumption and rapid intoxication than other kinds of alcoholic beverages.
-In the interest of public safety, the service of shooters at public special occasions is not permitted.
+In the interest of public safety, the service of shooters at public special events are not permitted.

 - Can I serve UBrew/UVin products or homemade beer or wine at my wedding, which I am holding under an SEP?

 Yes.
 UBrew, UVin and homemade products may be served (but not sold) at an event licensed under a family special event permit.
-A wedding meets the criteria for a family occasion.
+A wedding meets the criteria for a family special event.

 - I’m hosting an SEP event.
 Can I bring liquor from my private collection to be served by the glass or as samples for my guests?

-No. All liquor served must be purchased from BC Liquor Stores, an approved Rural Agency Store or a BC winery or BC brewery.
-Please contact your nearest BC Liquor Store for any special ordering request you may have.
+No. All liquor served must be purchased from a BC government liquor store, an approved Rural Agency Store or a BC winery, brewery or onsite distillery store.
+Please contact your nearest BC liquor store for any special ordering request you may have.